gaboesquivel/gaboesquivel.com/source/_posts/2014-04-20-introduction-to-gulpjs.markdown

 - testing: code linting, unit testing, e2e tests
 - css preprocessing ( sass, less, …)
 - optimization: concatenating and minifying css and scripts, compressing new or modified images, ...
-- deploying updates to a staging or production server through
+- deploying updates to a staging or production server

 There are many tools that will help you automate these tasks.
 Which one to choose?
 Grunt, Gulp, Brunch, Broccoli,…